 Growing good leadership

-A new Disabled Leadership Group brought together by Life Unlimited will bring a valuable mix of expertise, lived experience and fresh thinking to help inform the future direction of the organisation and the services it delivers.
+9 July 2018 – A new Disability Leadership Group brought together by Life Unlimited will bring a valuable mix of expertise, lived experience and fresh thinking to help inform the future direction of the organisation and the services it delivers.

 Members of the nine-person group have experience covering a range of disabilities, geographic locations and cultural backgrounds.
 Members include people either living with a disability themselves or supporting immediate whānau with disabilities.

-Get to know the members of our Disabled Leadership Group.
+Get to know the members of our Disability Leadership Group.

 The group will have a hands-on role with wide-ranging responsibilities which include reviewing the delivery of disability information to ensure ongoing quality.
 It will also provide continued input into the development of the Online Information Hub including contributing new content and story ideas.